hedonihilist/obsidian-habit-calendar/README.md

 ## Plans

-- [ ] jump right to the diary on click
+- [x] jump right to the diary on click
-- [ ] preview diary on hovering
+- [x] preview diary on hovering
+- [ ] support render markdown in calendar